Facial Action Unit Detection Using Attention and Relation Learning: Experiments

 \subsubsection{Datasets}

-Our method WSARL is evaluated on two popular datasets BP4D~\cite{zhang2014bp4d} and DISFA~\cite{mavadati2013disfa} for facial AU detection.
+Our framework is evaluated on four benchmarks: BP4D~\cite{zhang2014bp4d}, DISFA~\cite{mavadati2013disfa}, FERA 2015~\cite{valstar2015fera} and BP4D+~\cite{zhang2016multimodal}, in which BP4D, DISFA and BP4D+ are for AU detection, and FERA 2015, DISFA and BP4D+ are for AU intensity estimation.
 Each dataset is coded with FACS~\cite{ekman1997face} by certified experts.
-Note that we aim at frame-level prediction, and therefore other datasets such as CK+~\cite{lucey2010extended} are not used because they only have video-level annotations. \begin{itemize} \item \textbf{BP4D} contains $23$ female and $18$ male participants associating with $8$ sessions, i.e. $328$ videos in total.
-These videos include about $140,000$ frames coded with AU occurrence.
-Similar to the settings in previous works~\cite{zhao2016deep,li2017eac}, we perform subject exclusive 3-fold cross-validation with the same subject partition rule on $12$ AUs. \item \textbf{DISFA} contains $27$ participants with $12$ females and $15$ males, each of which was recorded by a video with $4,845$ frames.
-Each frame was labeled with AU intensities from $0$ to $5$.
-Following the settings of ~\cite{zhao2016deep,li2017eac}, the AU intensity equal or greater than $2$ is considered as occurrence, otherwise considered as absence.
-Our network is initialized with the BP4D trained model and further retrained for $8$ AUs using subject exclusive 3-fold cross-validation. \end{itemize}
+Note that we aim at frame-level prediction, and therefore other datasets such as CK+~\cite{lucey2010extended} are not used because they only have video-level annotations. \begin{itemize} \item \textbf{BP4D} contains $23$ female and $18$ male subjects associating with $8$ sessions, i.e. $328$ videos in total.
+These videos include about $140,000$ frames with AU occurrence labels, which are partitioned into subject-exclusive three folds~\cite{zhao2016deep}.
+Following the settings of previous works~\cite{zhao2016deep,li2018eac,corneanu2018deep,shao2018deep}, we conduct 3-fold cross-validation on $12$ AUs: 1, 2, 4, 6, 7, 10, 12, 14, 15, 17, 23 and 24, in which two folds are used for training and the remaining one is used for testing. \item \textbf{DISFA} contains $27$ subjects with $12$ females and $15$ males, each of whom was recorded by a video with $4,845$ frames.
+Each frame was labeled with AU intensities on a six-point ordinal scale from $0$ to $5$.
+DISFA has more serious data imbalance problem than BP4D, in which most of the AUs have very low occurrence rates.
+For AU detection, according to the setting of DRML~\cite{zhao2016deep}, the AU intensities equal or greater than $2$ are considered as occurrences, otherwise considered as non-occurrences.
+Subject-exclusive 3-fold cross-validation is conducted on $8$ AUs: 1, 2, 4, 6, 9, 12, 25 and 26.
+For AU intensity estimation, following CCNN-IT~\cite{walecki2017deep}, we evaluate $12$ AUs (1, 2, 4, 5, 6, 9, 12, 15, 17, 20, 25 and 26) by training on $18$ subjects and testing on the remaining $9$ subjects. \item \textbf{FERA 2015} employs the BP4D dataset to evaluate the AU intensity estimation, in which $5$ AUs (6, 10, 12, 14 and 17) are annotated with intensities ranging from $0$ to $5$.
+Following the setting of CCNN-IT~\cite{walecki2017deep}, the training partition with $21$ subjects and the development partition with $20$ subjects are used for training and testing, respectively. \item \textbf{BP4D+} is a multimodal facial expression dataset with $140$ subjects ($58$ males and $82$ females) and $10$ sessions, including synchronized 2D, 3D, thermal and physiological data sequences.
+BP4D+ has larger scale and variability for images than BP4D.
+It provides AU annotations for each subject in $4$ sessions, with a total number of $197,875$ images.
+To conduct a cross-dataset test, we train our framework on the entire BP4D dataset with $41$ subjects, and test them on all the BP4D+ images.
+We report results of $12$ AUs and $5$ AUs for AU detection and AU intensity estimation, respectively. \end{itemize}